pearlza/pearlza/README.md

 <p align="center">Schlatt doesn't really use this account, but is here nonetheless.
 Protective of the Phil in this system.</p>

 <p align="center">I do not support any creators I don't know enough about.
+Do not drag me into drama, I can guarantee you I am not informed enough to be in arguments of that nature.
 That being said, SUBSCRIBE TO TECHNOBLADEEEE</p>

 <p align="center">-</p>